Xett/Software-Design-Documentation/IEEE-1016 (SDD)/IEEE-1016-Template.md

 *UML composite structure diagram, UML class diagram, and UML package diagram (OMG [B28]).*

 ### 5.10 Interaction Viewpoint
+*The Interaction viewpoint defines strategies for interaction among entities, regarding why, where, how, and at what level actions occur.*

 #### 5.10.1 Design Concerns
 #### 5.10.2 Design Elements
 #### 5.10.3 Examples